DanielJones02/Bitcoin-Bot/README.md

 3. Now let the bot run.
 Be aware.
 This is a very resource intensive bot, I didn't add any more commands or any more background tasks, because from my experience the code is very unstable and causes the bot to crash after some time.

+# DISCLAIMER!
+THISE IS NOT FOR PAPER TRADING.
+THIS HAD NO PAPER TRADING LOGIC BEHIND IT (essentialy you are gambling)

 # COMMAND LIST

 PREFIX is $ by default